pivotal/docs-tap/api-auto-registration/usage.hbs.md

 interpret baseURL from Knative Services and construct APIDescriptor CRs.

 In the Delivery pipeline, you must directly create an APIDescriptor custom resource.
-You must grant some permissions to create the CR from the Delivery pipeline.
+You must grant permissions to create the CR from the delivery pipeline.
-For more information about APIDescriptors, see [Key Concepts](key-concepts.md).
+For information about APIDescriptors, see [Key Concepts](key-concepts.md).

 ## <a id='using-gitops-manually'></a>Using other GitOps processes or Manually

 Using your GitOps process, or manually, you must stamp out an APIDescriptor CR and apply it in the cluster you choose.
 The APIDescriptor needs all the required text boxes to reconcile.

-For more information on APIDescriptors, see [Key Concepts](key-concepts.md).
+For information about APIDescriptors, see [Key Concepts](key-concepts.md).

 ## <a id='cors'></a>Setting up CORS for OpenAPI specifications